Thurlton Village Community Shop FAQs

 How will the shop be run?

 To enable the shop to be owned and run by the community for the community, a Community Interest Company (CIC) was set up.
 People in the community have bought shares in the CIC.
-Shareholders will vote on its future direction and key decisions, and there is an Executive Committee elected by the shareholders.
-The shop will primarily be run by volunteers, but, if enough income can be generated, there may be the potential to employ a manager.
+Shareholders vote on its future direction and key decisions, and there is an Executive Committee elected by the shareholders.
+The shop is primarily be run by volunteers.

 What will the funds from the issue of shares in the CIC be used for?

 To protect the future of the shop and improve facilities, investments need to be made.
 Initially, share capital has been used to purchase of the building.
 The next step is essential repair works (e.g. the roof) and to make improvements (e.g. disabled access and a café).

 Why become a shareholder in the Village Community Shop CIC?